mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ## 4. Architecture

 ### 4.1 Clean Architecure

+By applying the Clean Architecture approach, we achieved a separation of the application into layers that are independent of each other, making them easy to test.
+The project consists of four layers, as shown in the image below.

 #### 4.1.1 Presentation Layer

 The presentation layer (in our case, simply a [RESTful API](https://en.wikipedia.org/wiki/REST)) is responsible for interacting with users by receiving and processing HTTP requests.
 It performs validation of commands and queries, and then communicates directly with the application layer to handle the request.